sam-falvo/dotfiles/README.md

 My set of dotfiles which I like to share between machines.
 Assumes Bash, but has some ZSH support as well.

+# Mouse Pointer Theme

+If you're running some kind of freakish Gnome-like thing, you might want to use the following instead of the xinitrc file provided:

+    gsettings set org.gnome.desktop.interface cursor-theme "kc5tja"
+    gsettings set org.gnome.desktop.interface cursor-size 32

 # Change Log